ssom191/Banking-Customer-Analytics_SPSS/README.md

 This project explores two related business questions within a retail banking environment:

-**1. How can customers be segmented into meaningful groups for targeted marketing and product strategies?
+**1. How can customers be segmented into meaningful groups for targeted marketing and product strategies?**
-2. Which factors influence customer engagement and churn, and how can retention be improved?**
+**2. Which factors influence customer engagement and churn, and how can retention be improved?**

 Using a combination of clustering techniques, statistical testing, and predictive modelling, this project develops a customer analytics framework that moves from understanding customer segments to identifying retention opportunities.